Cardiac Sarcoma

 Histologic Findings

-Specific subtypes of cardiac sarcomas have characteristic gross and microscopic features (see Pathophysiology).
+Specific subtypes of cardiac sarcomas have characteristic gross and microscopic features (see Overview/Pathophysiology).

 Approach Considerations

-For treatment of cardiac sarcoma, complete surgical excision remains the therapeutic mainstay, followed by radiotherapy with or without sequential chemotherapy.
-Chemotherapy regimens containing anthracyclines, ifosfamide or taxanes have been reported.[15]
+Complete surgical excision remains the mainstay of therapy for primary cardiac sarcoma, followed by radiotherapy with or without sequential chemotherapy.
+Chemotherapy regimens containing anthracyclines, ifosfamide, or taxanes have been reported.[22]

-In one case report, preoperative chemotherapy reduced the size of an unresectable undifferentiated cardiac sarcoma, so that residual tumor could then be completely resected.[16]
-In a case series of 44 patients with primary right-sided sarcomas, survival was doubled (20 months vs 9.5 months) with the addition of neoadjuvant chemotherapy.[17]
+Neoadjuvant chemotherapy may also be considered.
+In one case report, preoperative chemotherapy reduced the size of an unresectable undifferentiated cardiac sarcoma, allowing complete resection of residual tumor.[23]
+In a case series of 44 patients with primary right-sided sarcomas, the addition of neoadjuvant chemotherapy increased survival from 9.5 months to 20 months.[24]

 Surgical Care

-Cardiac sarcoma is rarely cured, but prolonged survival or significant palliation is possible with surgical resection.[18, 19] Exploration with biopsy yields tissue for histologic diagnosis and assessment of the gross extent of the tumor.
+Cardiac sarcoma is rarely cured, but prolonged survival or significant palliation is possible with surgical resection.[25, 26] Exploration with biopsy yields tissue for histologic diagnosis and assessment of the gross extent of the tumor.

-Bench surgery (explantation and autotransplantation of the heart) may aid in achieving more complete tumor resection.[25, 26, 27]
+Bench surgery (explantation and autotransplantation of the heart) may aid in achieving more complete tumor resection.[32, 33, 34]

 Complete or partial excision of primary or metastatic cardiac sarcoma can provide hemodynamic improvement and relief from congestive heart failure.
 Alternatively, a pericardial window or pericardiectomy may ameliorate symptoms.